JacobEkedahl/detect-intros-from-video/README.md

 - py src/main.py --images "image_file_path_A" "image_file_path_B" --ssim<optinal> --print<optional>
 - Types of similarity algorithms - (--orb, --ssim, --mse, --hash)

+## Annotator

+- Manual annotations

+Annotate a file with a intro, intro can be replaced with any word.
+Optional arguments -print and -force

+    py src/main.py --ann al-pitcher-pa-paus.json -s 00:00:00 -e 00:00:15 -t intro

+Delete annotation of 'intro' from a file

+    py src/main.py --ann al-pitcher-pa-paus.json -delete -t intro

+- Statistics

+Prints the results of all files annotated with 'intro inside temp/.
+You can specify other directories by using -path followed by the directory.

+    py src/main.py --result -tag 'intro'

+Filters:

+    -filter lt 1                    // Only include errors that are less than 1.0 seconds -filter gt 1                    // Only include errors that are greater than 1.0 seconds -contains allt-jag-inte-mins    // Only includes files that contain the substring in their name

 ## Extra
 - Run command from root folder (same directory as lib, src exists)
 - All video files will be stored inside temp/videos